 With respect to an unvaccinated baby, the biggest threat these days is whooping cough.
-Whooping cough is spread by cough and sneeze droplets of an infected person.
+Whooping cough is spread by cough and sneeze continued on the next page droplets of an infected person.
 Babies get a series of four shots over the first two years of life to protect them from whooping cough.
 To keep everyone inside that long is crazy!
 But being cautious until she gets her first shot at two months isn't a bad idea.